 Best Assets for Giving

 Cash is a frequently used asset for all forms of charitable gifts and provides the most immediate deductions.
-Every dollar you give will be deductible up to 50% of your adjusted gross income, if you “itemize.”
+Every dollar you give will be deductible up to 60% of your adjusted gross income, if you itemize.
 Excess deductions can be carried over and deducted in up to five future years.
-A $1,000 contribution saves $350 for a person in the 35% tax bracket, $250 for someone in the 25% bracket.
+A $1,000 contribution saves $350 for a person in the 35% tax bracket, $240 for someone in the 24% bracket.
 Tax savings are not the reason friends support our endeavors, of course, but they do enable supporters to do more than they might have thought possible.
 But the results may be better if you give investment assets that have gone up in value.

 IRA Qualified Charitable Distributions

-IRA owners ages 70½ and older may make charitable gifts directly from their IRAs of up to $100,000 annually.
-Income tax deductions are not available for IRA “qualified charitable distributions” but donors may save taxes anyway, where gifts take the place of required minimum distributions, which are generally 100% taxable.
-IRA gifts may be especially attractive to donors who do not itemize deductions on their income taxes.
-Note: It's important that you coordinate IRA contributions with our office.
+IRA owners age 70½ and older in recent years have had the ability to make charitable gifts directly from their IRAs of up to $100,000.
+Income tax deductions are not available for IRA qualified charitable distributions, but donors may save taxes anyway, where gifts take the place of required minimum distributions, which are generally 100% taxable.
+It's important that you coordinate IRA contributions with our office.
 We will need to provide you and your IRA custodian with important information and ensure that you receive appropriate tax receipts.

 If any of the ideas discussed here are of interest, contact the Planned Giving Office at 888.217.4829.